Bernhard Riemann made profound, far-sighted discoveries with lasting consequences for mathematics and our understanding of space, gravity, and time.

 This was a curious decision, because Bernhard was introverted, terrified of public speaking, and generally uncomfortable around people.
 On the other hand, his father was his hero, and trying to emulate his hero was probably instinctive.

-Interestingly, Leonhard Euler was also the son of a Protestant pastor and seemed destined to join the clergy.
+Interestingly, Leonhard Euler was also the son of a Protestant pastor and also seemed destined to join the clergy.

 A Galaxy of Mathematical Stars